NextJTAG 2.0 License by NextDesignSolutions

 NextJTAG is a standalone command line utility used for accessing Xilinx FPGAs over USB.
 It supports basic operations, such as checking the temperature and loading bitstreams.
 Platform and FPGA support are fairly limited, but more are coming soon.
 To gain access to all features, a license must be purchased.
 Check the releases to download the latest binaries.

-- Querying Device DNAs of attached FPGAs
+- Query Device DNA of Xilinx FPGAs (free)

-- Clearing the currently loaded bitstream
+- Clear the currently loaded bitstream

-- Reloading the bitstream from flash
+- Reload bitstreams from flash

 - Reading/writing XADC/SYSMON registers